ckuhl/ImageBlockX/README.md

 # [Image Block X](https://addons.mozilla.org/en-US/firefox/addon/image-block-x/)

-## What does it do?
-It's a switch to toggle whether or not the browser will load images.
+A button to toggle loading images in Firefox.

 ## Why?

 I like to tether my laptop to my phone, and this way I can ensure my data will last as long as possible.